AdamSmasherDerby/Statsbook-Tool/README.md

     * Fixed bug with reading injuries in lineups
     * Added tooltips to error list
     * Added check for ᚾ in lineups.
+    * Added check for fouled out skater still in box